Delaware Water Quality at a Glance

 Consider PFAS-Certified Filtration

-For areas with known PFAS contamination or as a precautionary measure, consider NSF-certified activated carbon or reverse osmosis filters specifically tested for PFAS removal.
-These can provide additional protection while utilities implement treatment upgrades.
+For areas with known PFAS contamination (particularly near New Castle Air National Guard Base) or private wells, consider NSF-certified activated carbon or reverse osmosis filters specifically tested for PFAS removal.
+These provide protection while utilities implement treatment upgrades by 2029.

 Report Water Quality Concerns